htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 ## Politics

-The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lifes at the begining of the pandemic.
+The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lives at the begining of the pandemic.
 Is this situation going to push for a universal healthcare system?
 What about a universal income?
 Are people going to make pressure for such services?

 <hr>